TRY OUR FREE APP

 In most cases, your target proto-persona will be based entirely on the kind of book you’re writing.
 Let’s think of a few examples:

 1. If you’re working on the next literary masterpiece, you should make sure Richard gets to know about it.
-Richard is 27, he studied English literature in college and has read every classic novel from the 20th century.
+Richard is 27, has read every classic novel from the 20th century, and studied English literature in college.

 2. If you are writing a graphic novel, you should market to Jim.
-Jim is 21, he’s not missed a comic-con since he was 14, and loves superheroes.
+Jim is 21, hasn't missed his favorite comic book convention since he was 14, and loves superheroes.

 3. If you are writing a book that will turn tired middle-aged ladies into Super Yoga Moms, your proto-persona is Wendy.
-Wendy is 34, she’s a nutrition freak and loves pop-philosophers like Alan Watts.
+Wendy is 34, a nutrition freak, and loves pop-philosophers like Alan Watts.

 Thinking about your target audience like this helps you figure out which communities you should be reaching out to and how you can get those people interested in your book.